 In connection with the Liberty Transaction, Charter entered into a stockholders agreement with Liberty Media (as amended, the "Stockholders Agreement").
 Pursuant to the Stockholders Agreement, at the closing of the Liberty Transaction on May 1, 2013, Charter's board of directors appointed four designees of Liberty Media to the Charter board of directors: John C. Malone, Chairman of the Board of Liberty Media, Gregory B. Maffei, President and Chief Executive Officer of Liberty Media, Balan Nair, Executive Vice President and Chief Technology Officer of Liberty Global, Plc. and Michael P. Huseby, then the Chief Financial Officer, and currently the Chief Executive Officer, of Barnes & Noble, Inc. In connection with the distribution of all of the capital stock of Liberty Broadband Corporation ("Liberty Broadband") to stockholders of Liberty Media in a spin off transaction that was completed in November 2014 and also in connection with the consummation of the previously announced reorganization of Charter in connection with the Transactions (the "Reorganization"), on September 29, 2014 Liberty Media, Liberty Broadband and Charter entered into an amendment to the Stockholders Agreement.
-Pursuant to that amendment, Liberty Media assigned all of its rights and obligations under the Stockholders Agreement to Liberty Broadband, Liberty Broadband assumed such rights and agreed to perform all such obligations and Charter consented to such assignment and assumption.
+Pursuant to that amendment, Liberty Media assigned all of its rights and obligations and Charter consented to such assignment and assumption.
 As a result, Liberty Broadband was substituted for Liberty Media for all purposes under the Stockholders Agreement.
-Liberty Broadband also acknowledged and agreed that the four designees of Liberty Media serving on Charter's board of directors would continue in such capacity as designees of Liberty Broadband.
-The amendment also provides that, effective upon the consummation of the Reorganization, Charter will assign all of its rights, liabilities and obligations under the stockholders agreement to the reorganized Charter will assume all of Charter's liabilities a
+Liberty Broadband also acknowledged and agreed that the four designees of Liberty Media for all purposes under the Stockholders Agreement.
+Liberty Broadband also acknowledged and agreed that the four designees of Liberty Media for all purposes under the Stockholders Agreement.
+Liberty Broadband also acknowledged and agreed that the four designees of Liberty Media for all purposes under the Stockholders Agreement to the reorganized Charter will assign all of its rights, liabilities and obligations under the Stockholders agreement to the reorganized Charter will assume all of Charter'